reverseame/Characterizing-TTPs-in-the-macOS-Threat-Landscape/README.md

 Source data and Scripts used for the paper: Characterizing Tactics, Techniques, and Procedures in the macOS Threat Landscape

 # Installation and Usage
-The scripts rund with Python 3.11+.
+The scripts runs with Python 3.11+.
 To use the scripts you only have to change the path where source data is and output data and run it.
 # Scripts
 Die.py — Get entropy of each hash with D.I.E.
 checkdga.py — Check domains comparing domains to DGARCHIVE